 However, there are some single-member LLCs.
 For example, many people who own rental property form single-member LLCs for each piece of property they own.

-This helps to protect their personal assets from liability if someone is injured on the property.
+Based on our experience, this helps to protect personal assets from liability if someone is injured on the property.

 Some of the advantages of single-member LLCs include:

-- Single-member LLCs are easier to form than multiple-member LLCs.
+- Single-member LLCs are easier to form than multi-member LLCs.
 This is because there are fewer paperwork and filing requirements.

-- Single-member LLCs are less expensive to form and operate than multiple-member LLCs.
+- Single-member LLCs are less expensive to form and operate than multi-member LLCs.

 - Single-member LLCs are easier to manage than multiple-member LLCs.